Field Theoretic Approach to Interacting Two Body Tunneling

 A field theoretic approach to tunneling has recently been formulated by \citet{Zielinski2024} which naturally encompasses many particle effects with the creation and annihilation of mesons, although the mesons themselves do not interact with the tunneling barrier.
 Using the same field Lagrangian, we go beyond a single particle $S$-matrix by using the resummed tunneling free propagator, obtained in the previous paper \citet{Zielinski2024b}, to construct two particle ladder diagrams.
-Although we derive the resummed four point correlation function recursively in the form of the Bethe-Salpeter equation, which we show to be equivalent to the class of problems of (1) in the NR limit, obtaining a closed solution that is non-perturbative with respect to both the barrier and interparticle interaction remains mathematically complex and warrants a second study.
-Following the methodology of \cite{Zielinski2024}, we perturb the interparticle interaction and evaluate the tunneling amplitudes in the $\left|\frac{\beta}{\alpha}\right|\xrightarrow{}0$ limit to derive explicit tuneling amplitudes.
+Although we derive the resummed four point correlation function recursively in the form of the Bethe-Salpeter equation, which we show to be equivalent to the class of problems of (1) in the non-relativistic (NR) limit, we delegate the specifics of a closed form solution to a second study due to mathematical complexity.
+Here, we provide the form of the closed form solution and follow the methodology of \citet{Zielinski2024} to perturb the interparticle interaction and evaluate the tunneling amplitudes in the $\left|\frac{\beta}{\alpha}\right|\xrightarrow{}0$ limit to derive explicit tunneling amplitudes.